 Visiting The Dwan Light Sanctuary

-The Dwan Light Sanctuary is located on the United World College-USA campus.
+The Dwan Light Sanctuary is located on the UWC-USA campus.
 While the campus is closed to the general public (except for announced events and scheduled, student-led tours), guests may visit the Dwan Light Sanctuary by first stopping at the Welcome Center where campus security officers will provide directions and an access key.
 Because the prisms are most impressive during full sunlight, optimal times to visit are late morning to early afternoon.
 There is no charge, although donations are accepted at the Welcome Center.